Amending Tax Returns: Deadlines, Process, and FAQs

 The average processing time for an amended tax return is 8 to 12 weeks.
 However, in some cases, this may extend to 16 weeks.
 You can check the IRS processing status dashboard for updates on your amended return.

 The IRS accepts most amendments, but there are cases wherein they disagree with them.
-You can expect a denial letter or a notice of claim disallowance if your amendment is rejected.
+If your amendment is rejected, you can expect a denial letter or a notice of claim disallowance.

 Extension for Filing an Amended Return